 Alcohol and carbohydrates

 It all depends on what you drink, how much you drink, and what else you’re doing while you’re drinking – like eating or dancing.
-So it’s best to talk to your healthcare team and get their advice.
+So it’s best to talk to your healthcare team and get their advice before thinking about adjusting your insulin for alcohol.

 The morning after you’ve been drinking